-- hazards and risks to the safety of the public arising from the pipeline operation - hazards and risks to the environment arising from the pipeline operation.
+hazards and risks to the safety of the public arising from the pipeline operation hazards and risks to the environment arising from the pipeline operation.

-Energy Safe can prosecute a pipeline licensee for a breach of its general duties, with maximum penalties of up to 1200 penalty units for a body corporate (increasing to 9000 penalty units from 16 May 2024).
+Energy Safe can prosecute a pipeline licensee for a breach of its general duties, with maximum penalties of up to 9000 penalty units for a body corporate.